gregstanley/gregstanley.github.io/_posts/2022-10-17-Windows-Terminal-and-Oh-My-Posh.md

 [Windows Installation](https://ohmyposh.dev/docs/installation/windows) is easy and with [a little setup](https://www.hanselman.com/blog/how-to-make-a-pretty-prompt-in-windows-terminal-with-powerline-nerd-fonts-cascadia-code-wsl-and-ohmyposh) (including [Oh My Posh](https://ohmyposh.dev/)) you can have a clear and powerful terminal up and running in no time.

-And in case I forget, I created a [custom Oh My Posh](https://ohmyposh.dev/) theme](https://github.com/gregstanley/setup-reference/blob/main/Windows%20Terminal/oh-my-posh-custom-theme-1.omp.json).
+And in case I forget, I created a [custom theme](https://github.com/gregstanley/setup-reference/blob/main/Windows%20Terminal/oh-my-posh-custom-theme-1.omp.json) for [Oh My Posh](https://ohmyposh.dev/).